 - Chapter 7 bankruptcy.
 This type of bankruptcy allows you to discharge most of your debts without paying them back.
 However, this type of bankruptcy also requires you to liquidate most of your valuable possessions, with some limited exceptions.
 Chapter 7 bankruptcy is often a better choice for those without a steady income or without extensive personal property.

 It is okay if you do not currently know which type of bankruptcy is the better option for you and your financial future.
-Our experienced bankruptcy attorneys can examine your financial information and weigh the pros and cons of each choice with you.
+Our experienced Atlanta bankruptcy lawyer can examine your financial information and weigh the pros and cons of each choice with you.

 Take Action & Reclaim Your Financial Future